garridoangelica/AzureDataInfra/Fabric/CLIDeployment/README.md

 **Use the CLI when:**
 - You want to quickly set up development/test environments
+- You're already familiar with command-line tools
 - You need repeatable, scriptable deployments
-- You're doing bulk operations (creating multiple workspaces)
+- You're doing bulk, high level operations/items (creating multiple workspaces, lakehouses)
-- You want to integrate with CI/CD pipelines
+- You want to integrate with CI/CD pipelines easily

 **Don't use the CLI when:**
-- You need very detailed, granular configuration of items
+- You need very detailed, granular configuration of items.
+You may have to leverage the API for further config
-- You're working in production environments where you need extensive validation
-- You need to create complex pipelines or dataflows with lots of activities
 - You need detailed error messages and troubleshooting capabilities
+- You're not familiar with Fabric dependencies.
+You need to follow an order of deploying items to avoid dependency errors

 ## Advanced Scenarios with CLI API